NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

     product_points as pp on s.product_id = pp.product_id
 group by s.customer_id;
 ```

+A CTE is created to denote points for products purchased using the 'Case' clause.
+This is then joined to the sales table to generate the final result set grouping sales by customer_id and summing the product points.

 customer_id | total_points
 ----------- | ------------
 A           | 860